rbind/likan/content/en/teach/model_vis_data/_index.md

 # 2. Prerequisites

 Students of this course should be familiar with the basic concepts used in statistics, such as *Mean*, *Standard Deviation*, *Normal Distribution*, *t-statistic*, *ANOVA*, *F-ratio*, [*p-value*](https://likan.info/cn/post/2017-08-11-p-values-bayes-factor/), *Hypothesis Testing* etc. To acheive this, Students should have already finished some introductory courses in statistics, such as [Statistics for the Behavioral Sciences](/en/teach/stat_behav_sci/), or other courses at the same level.
-If they insist, students can also learn these basic concepts by themselves.
+Students can also learn these basic concepts by themselves.

 # 3. Course Information